Our Commitment to Affordability

-Amount of financial aid awarded from all sources for 2019-20 (including work-study and loans).
+Amount of financial aid disbursed from all sources for 2019-20 (including work-study and loans).

 What percentage of USC’s undergraduates receive financial aid?

-USC enrolls more than 4,400 low-income undergraduate students (as defined by Pell Grant eligibility) more than most private research universities.
-In fall 2021, 22 percent of enrolled undergraduates received Pell Grants.
+USC enrolls more than 4,400 low-income undergraduate students, as defined by Pell Grant eligibility—more than most private research universities.
+In fall 2022, 22 percent of enrolled undergraduates received Pell Grants.
 Most importantly, low-income and under-represented minority students at USC graduate at rates comparable to the overall undergraduate population.

 USC is need-blind in its admission process.
 Ability to pay, or a student's interest in financial aid, has no bearing on admission decisions.

 We work with families to meet the full demonstrated financial need for students who satisfy all deadlines and eligibility requirements.

 Many students and families are surprised to learn that a USC education may be more affordable than they think.
 Our Financial Aid Calculators allow prospective students and their families to estimate their own cost of attendance and potential eligibility for certain types of financial aid.

 Students and families should note, however, that estimates are based on prior-year figures for tuition, fees, books, and housing costs.
 The Financial Aid Calculators cannot substitute for a full review of a family’s finances.
-Amounts given are estimates only and not a guarantee of financial aid.
+Amounts shown are estimates only and not a guarantee of financial aid.
 Visit USC’s Financial Aid Calculators.

 Investing in Your Future: Financial Aid and USC